 I hope from this article that you can see that there isn’t a right or wrong answer.
 Just consider whether you want to make it a statement, bring in some colour or keep the look simple – it’s really up to you!

-My Pinterest boards called Making an Entrance and Welcoming Hallways have heaps of inspiration and I would love you to give me your feedback or questions in the comments section below.
+My Pinterest boards called Entrance ideas and Welcoming Hallways have heaps of inspiration and I would love you to give me your feedback or questions in the comments section below.

 If you would like further reading and inspiration on this subject you might like the following posts: